deborangueira/deborangueira/README.md

 *Currently a first-year student at [Inteli](https://www.inteli.edu.br/)* 🪴

 ▫️ I'm into creating `high quality, timeless and beautiful` solutions through tech that support our life\
+▫️ Gaining `hands-on experience` in game development, web application, relational database modeling, RESTful API, data analysis and Machine Learning.
 ▫️ Working as a `Certificate Notion Creator` - like Notion?
 Let's get in touch [here](https://deborapereira.notion.site/8c2e24965d3b48fda6a5a1fdf89449b3)!
-▫️ Gaining `hands-on experience` in game development and web application (relational database modeling, SQL queries, Node.js backend development, RESTful API design).

 ---